 I made this kitty coin purse for my absent-minded daughter who always lost or misplace her belongings.
-The size of the Kitty Coin Purse is just nice to keep some coins and small notes that she can put it in her school uniform’s pocket.
+The size of the Kitty Coin Purse is just nice to keep some coins and small notes that she can put in her school uniform’s pocket.
 The dimension is 8.5cm (W) x 8cm (H) [3 1/4″ x 3″].

 Like mother like daughter, I was an absent-minded kid myself too (looks like she inherited my bad gene, lol).
 Well, she lost the crochet purse I gave to her.
 She knew that she is in big trouble since I love that purse a lot (she begged me a few times before I agreed to give her while waiting for her new purse).
-That purse was a master piece which I am going to write the pattern out and share it here one day.
+That purse was a masterpiece that I am going to write the pattern out and share here one day.
 I had a mixed feeling when she told me that she has lost it at school.
 Sad that the purse is lost, happy that she expressed regrets about her carelessness and will try to be careful next time.
 With the blessing of God, she found it from the school’s lost and found department!
 I am happy, not because the purse is recovered but my daughter has learned to become a more responsible person!
 This incident has accelerated the process of getting this kitty coin purse done.
 I made them in 3 different color themes, 1 for her and 2 for spare, just in case she lost it again. **wink wink**

-Originally, this Kitty Coin Purse was not the one in my mind, I wanted a tiger but it came out too cute, so… I ended up having kitty instead!!!
+Originally, this Kitty Coin Purse was not the one in my mind, I wanted a tiger but it came out too cute, so… I ended up having a kitty instead!!!
 Why tiger?
 The upcoming Chinese New Year is a Tiger Year 🙂 Am trying one out now, hope I can make it looks more fierce!!!
 [Update: the Tiger Coin Purse free pattern is out for grab :)]

 Kitty Coin Purse Pattern